Honda CRV – Door Lock Actuator Failure – Class Action Lawsuit

-On January 18, 2013, Chimicles & Tikellis filed a proposed class action lawsuit in the District of New Jersey against Honda North America, Inc., American Honda Motor Co., Inc. and Honda Motor Company, Ltd. (collectively “Honda”) for alleged premature door lock actuator failure in model years 2007-2011 Honda CR-V vehicles.
-The complaint alleges that these models may contain a defect predisposing the door locks to not lock and/or not unlock electronically as a result of failed electronic door lock actuators.
-This problem may result in safety issues and expensive repairs to fix the door locking mechanism.
-This may also render some doors on the vehicles to become non-operational (i.e. unable to be unlocked and opened) from the exterior.
+On January 18, 2013, Chimicles Schwartz Kriner & Donaldson-Smith LLP (CSK&D) filed a proposed class action lawsuit in the District of New Jersey against Honda North America, Inc., American Honda Motor Co., Inc. and Honda Motor Company, Ltd. (collectively “Honda”) for alleged premature door lock actuator failure in certain Honda CR-V vehicles.
+The complaint alleged that these models may contain a defect predisposing the door locks to not lock and/or not unlock electronically as a result of failed electronic door lock actuators.
+This problem may result in safety issues and expensive repairs related to fixing the door locking mechanism.
+This issue may also render some vehicle doors non-operational (i.e. unable to be unlocked and opened) from the exterior.

 Honda has agreed to a settlement that entitles class members to certain repairs and/or reimbursements for repairs that have already been made by class members.
 Please note that the final settlement approval hearing is tentatively scheduled for May 7, 2015.
 Upon the Court’s finalization and approval of settlement, Honda will begin issuing reimbursements and performing those repairs provided for by the terms of the settlement.
 For a complete description of settlement details, please visit the settlement website at www.doorlocksettlement.com.

 You may also contact either the settlement administrator by calling 1-888-888-3082, or class counsel by calling 610-642-8500 or filling out the form below.